AlphaGit/tech-garden/content/security/Kubectl Snippets.md

 ---
 title: Kubectl snippets
 tags:
   - kubernetes
-- command line
   - snippets
+  - command_line
 ---

 For the alias, see my [[dotfiles]] project.